 Advanced Standing: Advanced Standing is based on credit received for the completion of an equivalent course at another institution (transfer credit).
 High school courses are not eligible.
 Course credit for up to 50% of a program of study can be credited by way of advanced standing.
-Some programs may have a different maximum course credit.
-Externally related programs may have different requirements.
-Please refer to the student handbook for those programs.

 Prior Learning: Prior Learning is based on skills acquired through self-study or work experience.
 High school work experience programs are not eligible.
 Advanced courses cannot be challenged.
-Course credit for up to 30% of a program of study can be credited by way of Prior Learning.
-Externally related programs may have different requirements.
-Please refer to the student handbook for those programs.
+Course credit for up to 50% of a program of study can be credited by way of Prior Learning.